mainsail-crew/crowsnest/README.md

 means your choosen streamservice will be ustreamer with the well known mjpg-protocol. \
 You can choose:

-    mode: rtsp
+    mode: multi

-This let you use external viewer like vlc for example. \
+This let you use the newer stream service 'camera-streamer'

+To use RTSP functionality you need to set

+    enable_rtsp: true

 To view the stream use a proper player like [VLC](https://www.videolan.org/).

 **The stream url will be _rtsp://\<printeriporname\>:8554/\<yourcamerasectionname\>_** \
 As an example: _rtsp://mainsail.local:8554/1_ \

 > _There will be no preview in your Browser!_

 ---